July 2, 2025

 We’ve tried so many shared inbox solutions.
 Missive was unexpectedly powerful.
 Suddenly, we weren’t scrambling over lost emails or letting days slip by.

-So whether you're Team Gmail for business or Team Outlook for business—you can try Missive today and get the best collaborative email client for businesses.
+So whether you’re Team Gmail for business or Team Outlook for business, you can try Missive today and get the best collaborative email client for businesses.

 March 17, 2025

-What Is the Best Email Client for Outlook?
-Our Top 6 Picks
+What is the best email client for Outlook?
+Our top 6 picks

 Looking for the best email client for Outlook?
 We compare the top 6 Outlook alternatives based on collaboration, AI features, security, and pricing.
-Discover the best option for teams and individuals—whether you need shared inboxes, AI automation, or a unified email experience.
+Find the best option for teams and individuals.

 Email is the medium of business.
-It's how requests, deals, hires, are started and made.
+It’s how requests, deals, and hires get started and made.

 Most businesses live in their inbox, whether they like it or not.
 And that inbox is likely an Outlook inbox — over 3.7 million companies use Microsoft Outlook for email management.

-The are two main reasons for that:
+Two main reasons for that:

-However, like Word or Excel, Outlook was made mostly for enterprise solo use.
-It wasn't made for collaboration, even as the world of business and email moved towards needing more and more collaboration.
+However, like Word or Excel, Outlook was built mostly for enterprise solo use.
+It wasn’t built for collaboration, even as the world of business and email moved toward needing more of it.

-In 2025, several tools meet the security and control standards of Outlook while offering far more powerful inbox collaboration and coordination features suited for modern businesses.
+In 2026, several tools meet the security and control standards of Outlook while offering more powerful inbox collaboration and coordination features suited for modern teams.

 We’ll cover what to look for in an Outlook email client, introduce the six most popular third-party options, and break down their key differences.